darrylcauldwell/darrylcauldwell.github.io/content/post/git-action-container.md

 thumbnail = "clarity-icons/code-144.svg"
 +++

-I am looking to build and maintain some containers using only GitHub features.
-Here I am looking at maintaining a container running static web site built with Jekyll.
-The static web site content will a plaintext recipe database based on [chowdown](https://chowdown.io/).
-Each receipe will be created in its own branch which when merged with the main branch triggers a GitHub Action to create the container image and publish this to the GitHub Container Registry.
+I have been using a collection of products to maintain docker images.
+GitHub now provides suite of products which encompass all I require.
+This post documents the process I followed to create a CI pipeline for a container running static web site built with Jekyll.
+The static web site content is created from a fork of [chowdown](https://chowdown.io/).
+I maintain recipes markdown files using Visual Studio code and when I push changes to the 'publish' branch of my GitHub Repository this triggers a GitHub Action to create the container image and publish this to the GitHub Container Registry.

 ![GitHub Package Process Overview](/images/git-action-container-overview.drawio.png)

-## Fork and clone repository
+## Fork and clone chowdown

 I am more interested in the process so I started by forking chowdown.
 I look to automate where possible so used this opportunity to look at using the API to perform the fork.